-The entire concept of The Falcon and the Winter Soldier is borne from one of the most memorable moments in the Marvel Cinematic Universe – the moment in Captain America: Civil War when Sam Wilson (Anthony Mackie) and Buck Barnes (Sebastian Stan), are squished in the backseat of a beat up car while Sharon Carter (Emily VanCamp) and Steve Rogers (Chris Evans) share an intimate moment.
+The entire concept of The Falcon and the Winter Soldier is born from one of the most memorable moments in the Marvel Cinematic Universe – the moment in Captain America: Civil War when Sam Wilson (Anthony Mackie) and Bucky Barnes (Sebastian Stan), are squished in the backseat of a beat up car while Sharon Carter (Emily VanCamp) and Steve Rogers (Chris Evans) share an intimate moment.

 At the global press conference for The Falcon and the Winter Soldier, Anthony Mackie and Sebastian Stan talked about their relationship, on and off screen, and how the show depicts both characters evolving.